Can You Sell a Condemned House cover in New Orleans

 Electrical Upgrades

-Sell Condemned Property in United States
+Sell Condemned Property in New Orleans

 Electrical issues are never fully seen on the surface.